kbindesh/kubernetes-masterclass/Module-05_Application_scheduling/XX-Deployments/Readme.md

 - Deployments provide a way to define a desired state for the replica pod.

-### Step-01: Create a Deployment in declarative way
+### Step-01: Create a Deployment manifest (declarative way)

-- Write a YAML definition for Deployment object:
+Write a YAML definition for Deployment object:

 ```
 apiVersion: apps/v1